 What is Freeview Play?

 Freeview's connected TV platform, which was launched in the UK in 2015, has had growing support from manufacturers since its launch and now features on a plethora of TVs and set-top boxes.
-First out of the blocks was the Humax FVP-400T, but that's since been joined by several home cinema products, including other Humax boxes as well as select LG, Sony, Philips, Panasonic, Toshiba, Sharp and Hisense TVs.
+First out of the blocks was the Humax FVP-400T, but that's since been joined by several home cinema products, including other Humax boxes as well as select LG, Sony, Philips, Panasonic, Toshiba, Sharp, B&O and Hisense TVs.

 Freeview Play stands out from vanilla Freeview by adding the extra 'connected' element to TV viewing.
 The Electronic Programme Guide (EPG) can not only be used to access live programming, but also, thanks to a clever roll-back function, programmes that have aired in the past seven days.
 So if you missed yesterday's Corrie, you can simply scroll back in time and get your fill.